bseverns/seedBox/docs/builder_bootstrap.md

 - The first command pulls in PlatformIO globally so `pio` is on your path.
 - `pio pkg install` reads `platformio.ini` and downloads all Teensy + Unity dependencies into `.pio/`.
 Re-run this after editing `platformio.ini`.
+- Kick the tires with `pio run -e native --project-option "src_dir=examples/01_sprout"` to watch the simulator print the seed table (quiet mode stays on).

 ### Nice-to-have extras